The Heavy Table is a daily Twin Cities-based magazine passionately telling the stories of food and drink — from roots to table — in the Upper Midwest.

 James Norton | email@example.com

 James Norton is the co-author of a book about Wisconsin’s master cheesemakers.
-His latest book comes out via the University of Minnesota Press in April and is called Lake Superior Flavors.
+His latest book was published by the University of Minnesota Press and is called Lake Superior Flavors.
 Norton has written about food for Culture: The Word on Cheese, Salon, Gastronomica, Popular Science, Saveur.com, Minnesota Monthly, and City Pages (as a weekly restaurant reviewer).
 You can hear him regularly on Minnesota Public Radio, the Current, and WCCO news radio.

 Tricia Cornell | firstname.lastname@example.org